PyFilesystem3/pyfilesystem3/docs/source/info.rst

-                                     the overhead (in bytes) used to store the directory entry. type             ResourceType        Resource type, one of the values defined in :class:`~fs.enums.ResourceType`.
+                                     the overhead (in bytes) used to store the directory entry. type             ResourceType        Resource type, one of the values defined in :class:`~fs3.enums.ResourceType`.
 ================ =================== ==========================================

 The time values (``accessed_time``, ``created_time`` etc.) may be ``None`` if the filesystem doesn't store that information.
-The ``size`` and ``type`` keys are guaranteed to be available, although ``type`` may be :attr:`~fs.enums.ResourceType.unknown` if the filesystem is unable to retrieve the resource type.
+The ``size`` and ``type`` keys are guaranteed to be available, although ``type`` may be :attr:`~fs3.enums.ResourceType.unknown` if the filesystem is unable to retrieve the resource type.

 Access Namespace